 - Compared to Baby Boomers, Generation Xers tend to be less interested in traditional hierarchies and status symbols.

-- They also may be more comfortable with change and ambiguity and less likely to rely on established institutions and systems.
+- They may also be more comfortable with change and ambiguity than those in the boomer generation, and less likely to rely on established institutions and systems.

 - Compared to Millennials, Generation Xers are likely to prefer to focus on quality time and efficiency at work rather than long hours.